automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Saltasaurus.md

 # Saltasaurus
-## Description: The first armored sauropod ever to be discovered.
+## The first armored sauropod ever to be discovered.